Azure/Enterprise-Scale/docs/Deploy/Configure-run-initialization.md

 1. [Fork the repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to your GitHub Organization and [clone the forked GitHub repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) to your local machine.
 Follow the instructions [here](./Prerequisites.md/#sync-your-fork-with-upstream-repo) to keep your fork synchronized with the upstream.

-2. "User Access Administrator" role is required to manage the deployment of your Enterprise scale architecture.
+2. "User Access Administrator" role is required to manage the deployment of your Enterprise-Scale architecture.
 This may requires [elevated account permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin) It is strongly recommended to assign the permission at the highest scope possible (i.e. tenant root "/") to ensure you can use the service principal to perform subscriptions management operation.
 "App registration" needs to be enabled on the Azure AD tenant to self-register an Application (Option 1).
     > Note: Read access on the root level is enough to perform the initialization, but not for deployment.
 To be able to create management group and subscriptions, platform requires Tenant level PUT permission.

     Option 1 (App registration enabled)